Last updated on April 30th, 2021 at 06:36 pm

 Infographics are a necessity for serious Amazon sellers.

 On Amazon, your copy is mainly to help your listing rank.
-Your product images are there to convert your listing into sales.
+Your product photos are there to convert your listing into sales.

 Remember that readers will only look at 20% of the text on your listing―but they will look at every image!

 Amazon allows up to 9 images per listing, so each image plays an important role.
-Having high quality infographics is the key to increasing your CTR (clickthrough rate) and CR (conversion rate), and ultimately, sales.
+Having high quality infographics is the key to increasing your CR (conversion rate), and ultimately, sales.

 Just like any beautiful creation, infographics require a certain skill set and flair to get them right.
 Today, we will explore how to create compelling infographics with this guide.